-50. The efforts required to prepare for, respond to, mitigate, and recover from the emergency conditions caused by COVID-19 have imposed and will continue to impose extraordinary requirements and expenses on the City.
-WHEREAS, on March 10, 2020, the City Council ratified the Director of Emergency Services' March 6, 2020 proclamation of the existence of a local emergency within the City; and WHEREAS, on May 5, 2020, the City Council adopted Resolution No. 79502 continuing the proclamation of local emergency; and WHEREAS, on June 23, 2020, the City Council adopted Resolution No. 79623 continuing the proclamation of local emergency; and T-38810 \ 1831036.doc Council Agenda: 06-22-2021 Item No.: 3.5 DRAFT--Contact the Office of the City Clerk at (408)535-1260 or CityClerk@sanjoseca.gov for final document.
-WHEREAS, on August 18, 2020, the City Council adopted Resolution No. 79685 continuing the proclamation of local emergency; and WHEREAS, on September 22, 2020, the City Council adopted Resolution No. 79728 continuing the proclamation of local emergency; and WHEREAS, on November 17, 2020, the City Council adopted Resolution No. 79791 continuing the proclamation of local emergency; and WHEREAS, on January 12, 2021, the City Council adopted Resolution No. 79860 continuing the proclamation of local emergency; and WHEREAS, on March 2, 2021, the City Council adopted Resolution No. 79912 continuing the proclamation of local emergency; and WHEREAS, on April 27, 2021, the City Council adopted Resolution No. 79979 continuing the proclamation of local emergency; and WHEREAS, Government Code Section 8630(c) requires that the City Council review the need for continuing the local emergency at least once every sixty (60) days until the governing body terminates the local emergency; and WHEREAS, the associated emergency conditions are on-going and the emergency should not be terminated at this time and if approved, the extension will be in effect for 60 days and will expire on August 21, 2021 unless staff returns to City Council on or before August 17, 2021 to request to continue the local emergency; NOW, THEREFORE, BE IT RESOLVED BY THE COUNCIL OF THE CITY OF SAN JOSE THAT:
+60. The efforts required to prepare for, respond to, mitigate, and recover from the emergency conditions caused by COVID-19 have imposed and will continue to impose extraordinary requirements and expenses on the City.
+WHEREAS, on March 10, 2020, the City Council ratified the Director of Emergency Services' March 6, 2020 proclamation of the existence of a local emergency within the City; and WHEREAS, on May 5, 2020, the City Council adopted Resolution No. 79502 continuing the proclamation of local emergency; and WHEREAS, on June 23, 2020, the City Council adopted Resolution No. 79623 continuing the proclamation of local emergency; and WHEREAS, on August 18, 2020, the City Council adopted Resolution No. 79685 continuing the proclamation of local emergency; and WHEREAS, on September 22, 2020, the City Council adopted Resolution No. 79728 continuing the proclamation of local emergency; and WHEREAS, on November 17, 2020, the City Council adopted Resolution No. 79791 continuing the proclamation of local emergency; and WHEREAS, on January 12, 2021, the City Council adopted Resolution No. 79860 continuing the proclamation of local emergency; and WHEREAS, on March 2, 2021, the City Council adopted Resolution No. 79912 continuing the proclamation of local emergency; and WHEREAS, on April 27, 2021, the City Council adopted Resolution No. 79979 continuing the proclamation of local emergency; and WHEREAS, on June 22, 2021, the City Council adopted Resolution No. 80111 continuing the proclamation of local emergency; and WHEREAS, on August 17, 2021, the City Council adopted Resolution No. 80180 continuing the proclamation of local emergency; and WHEREAS, Government Code Section 8630(c) requires that the City Council review the need for continuing the local emergency at least once every sixty (60) days until the governing body terminates the local emergency, however the Gubernatorial Declaration of Emergency waives the 60-day renewal requirement and the City Council may extend the local emergency until such time as conditions warrant termination; and WHEREAS, the associated emergency conditions are on-going and the emergency should not be terminated at this time and if approved, the extension will be in effect until 14 staff returns to City Council to request termination of the local emergency; NOW, THEREFORE, BE IT RESOLVED BY THE COUNCIL OF THE CITY OF SAN JOSE THAT: